jinyeom/anigo/README.md

-# &#127843; Anigo - Looped Image Generation with a randomly genereated CPPN
+# &#127843; Anigo - Looped Image Generation with a Randomly Created CPPN
 Anigo is an application that randomly generates a fixed-topology CPPN which generates images in a sequence, so that they can form a loop of animated GIF.